MicrosoftDocs/ai-builder/ai-builder-docs/change-prompt-output.md

 ---
-title: Change the output of your prompt
+title: Change the output of your prompt (preview)
 description: Learn how to change the output of your prompt.
 author: antrod
 contributors: